lilymcmullen/OptimalVisibilityTool/README.md

     <img alt="Santa Rita Experimental Range Visibility Analysis" height="350" src="Images/SRER-Radio-Coverage.png"/>
 </div>

-The code reads in a digital elevation model of any area and a boundary polygon shapefile that defines the extent of the analysis area.
-Using this information, it determines which point has the highest visibility and saves the resulting rasters to a specified folder.
-It determines the optimal location for a virtual fence base station, pair of base stations, base station only within cell service range, or base station only within a specified distance of a road or trail.
+The goal of this project is to determine the optimal placement for a virtual fence base station to provide optimal radio coverage across your area of interest.
+There are multiple scripts/notebooks to analyse different placement options, such as a single base station, a pair of base stations, placing a base station only within cell service, or base station only within a specified distance of a road or trail.
+Each of these options is explained in more detail below.

-This code can be modified to run viewshed analysis on a higher or lower amount of points, for different heights of 'observers' or towers, and for any area.
+## How it Works

+The code reads in a digital elevation model (DEM) from your area of interest, finds peaks (e.g., hills, mountains) within your area, and performs a visibility analysis for each of these peaks.
+It then generates a raster for each of the peaks, and models how much of your area of interest is visible from each of these peaks.
+The amount of area visible in each raster is an approximation for the radio coverage provided by a virtual fence base station, or pair of virtual fence base stations.
+Actual radio coverage may vary by a number of factors, such as terrain, signal attenuation and reflectance, and vegetation cover.
+This code can be modified to run a viewshed analysis on a higher or lower amount of points, for different antenna heights, and for any area.

+An example DEM and boundary shapefile of the Santa Rita Experimental Range is provided in each notebook, but you will need to provide a DEM and a boundary shapefile for your area of interest.
+There is a tutorial [HowtoFindYourDEM.md](/Tutorials/HowToFindYourDEM.md) in the "Tutorials" folder that provides some help on how to locate a DEM for your area of interest.
+The boundary shapefile is a polygon that defines the extent of the analysis area.
+If you have permission to place a virtual fence base station on land surrounding your area, such as on a nearby mountain that may not be within your grazing area, use a shapefile that includes those potential areas outside your grazing area.
+Doing so will give you more potential placements for your virtual fence base station and likely will give you better radio coverage.

+## Overview of Scripts

+If you want to find the optimal placement for a single virtual fence base station, you can run the Jupyter Notebook [Find-Optimal-Location-for-Single-Base-Station.ipynb](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Notebooks/Find-Optimal-Location-for-Single-Base-Station.ipynb). ***This Jupyter Notebook is intended to be run inside of ArcGIS Pro with the Spatial Analysis extension/license.
+It is not intended to be run in a Jupyter Notebook outside of ArcGIS Pro.***

-If some of your area does not have access to cell service and you are using this script for a tower, or something else that requires cell service, you can run the **cellServiceMain** script that will only find points within cell service range.
+If some of your area does not have access to cell service and you are using this script for a base station, or something else that requires cell service, you can run the [cellServiceMain.py](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Scripts/cellServiceMain.py) script that will only find potential base station placements within cell service range.

-If you are limited to how far you can select a point from a road or trail, you can run the **roadsMain** script to identify locations within a specified distance of a road or trail.
+If you are limited to how far you can place a base station from a road or trail, you can run the [roadsMain.py](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Scripts/roadsMain.py) script to identify locations within a specified distance from a road or trail.

-Finally, you can modify the code to perform viewshed analysis for two points' combined visibility.
-This is useful if you have two towers, for example.
-To do this, you will want to run the **pairs** script.

-The user can access coordinates for the selected point(s), as well as a raster with the visible area from that point(s).

-Please feel free to view the tutorials about these scripts within the **Tutorials** folder as needed.
+If you have two virtual fence base stations, and you can run [pairs.py](https://github.com/lilymcmullen/OptimalVisibilityTool/blob/master/Scripts/pairs.py) to estimate the radio coverage from two base stations.

+Each script/notebook provides instructions on how to run it.

 ### References